-Here’s a question; is musculoskeletal physiotherapy going through an identity crisis?
-I don’t mean the kind that makes it start dying its hair, wearing leather trousers, and trying to impress other professions half its age.
-Rather is musculoskeletal physiotherapy struggling to find its place and purpose in an evolving health care system as it continues to search for evidence of its effectiveness in treating pain and pathology?
+Is musculoskeletal physiotherapy going through an identity crisis?
+I don’t mean the kind that makes it dye its hair, wear leather trousers and tries to impress other professions half its age.
+Rather is musculoskeletal physiotherapy struggling to find its place and purpose in society and in an evolving health care service?

-Over the past few decades, the musculoskeletal (MSK) physiotherapy profession has produced a huge amount of research in an attempt to demonstrate its worth and effectiveness.
-Unfortunately, a lot of this research highlights that MSK physiotherapy has little to no significant effect above and beyond placebos, natural history, or regression to the mean, and people are beginning to notice.
-Not only are patients realising that a lot of MSK physiotherapy doesn’t do much, but so are many health care commissioners, and physiotherapists themselves.
+The musculoskeletal (MSK) physiotherapy profession has produced a huge amount of research recently in an attempt to demonstrate its worth and effectiveness.
+Unfortunately, a lot highlights that it has little to no significant effect above and beyond placebos, natural history, or regression to the mean, and people are beginning to notice (ref).
+Patients are beginning to realise that a lot of MSK physiotherapy doesn’t do much, and so are many physiotherapists and healthcare commissioners.

-This crisis causes a lot of debate and disagreement, with many advocates for certain physiotherapy interventions fighting hard for their cherished treatments, and others like myself questioning their worth.
-Some have talked about this crisis within physiotherapy before with blogs telling us how ‘physio will eat itself’ and books called ‘The End of Physiotherapy’ both of which I urge you to read.
+This has created a lot of debate and disagreement, with many advocates for certain interventions fighting hard for their cherished treatments, and others like myself questioning their worth.
+Some have talked about this crisis within physiotherapy with blogs telling us how ‘physio will eat itself’ and books called ‘The End of Physiotherapy’ both of which I urge you to read.

-Yet, MSK physiotherapy continues to limp forward and struggle on, desperately searching for its purpose and place within health care, with the debates and arguments raging on about whats the best treatment for this pathology, or for that problem.
-However, I think MSK physiotherapy and those of us who work within it are focusing our efforts and energy in the wrong place.
-I think MSK physiotherapy has lost its way and needs a drastic and monumental shift in its identity of what it does as a profession!
+However, MSK physiotherapy continues to limp forward and struggle on, desperately searching for its place and purpose within health care, with the debates and arguments raging on about whats the best treatment for this pathology, or for that problem.
+But is MSK physiotherapy focusing its efforts and energy in the wrong place?
+Has it lost its way and in need of a drastic shift in its identity of what it is and does as a profession?

 Treat or prevent?